francbianc/burglary_detection/README.md

      * 310 *test* videos:
         - 290 from the original dataset
         - 20 collected
-      * Anomalous videos include *only* crimes close to burglary and normal videos include videos where no crime occurred *and* crimes far from burglary.
+      * Anomalous videos include *only* crimes close to burglary; normal videos include both videos where no crime occurred *and* crimes far from burglary.
-      * *Removed* crime categories: abuse, arson, read accidents, shoplifting
+      * *Removed* crime categories: abuse, arson, road accidents, shoplifting

 ## How to use this repo?